Updated: Jan 17

 Valqari’s approach, Walsh continued, is to provide a secure digital chain of custody.
-“Our smart mailbox not only allows the drone to secure a package, but also allows the consumer to know that the package was delivered and that it’s being stored properly until the consumer can pick it up at a more convenient time,” he said.
+“Our smart mailbox not only allows the drone to secure a package, but also informs a consumer know that a package has been delivered and that it’s being stored properly until the consumer can pick it up at a more convenient time,” he says.

-Valqari’s smart mailbox also includes an elevator that raises outgoing packages to the top of the box for pick-up by a drone, he added.
+Valqari’s smart mailbox also includes an elevator that raises outgoing packages to the top of the box for pick-up by a drone, he adds.